-Greasy eczema creams get smeared over everything, especially when children are young and wriggly.
+Emollients are the cornerstone for baby eczema treatment.
+By keeping the skin hydrated, the need for more aggressive, steroid based treatments can be minimised, or even avoided.
+However, greasy eczema creams get smeared over everything, especially when children are young and wriggly.
 Getting the residue of these creams out of clothing can be difficult.
-What isn’t so obvious is that over time these creams, particularly the paraffin based ones, can also damage the rubber seals inside your washing machine and if you use a tumble-drier, residues can gradually block up the pipes inside that too.
+What isn’t so obvious is that over time these eczema creams, particularly the paraffin based ones, can damage the rubber seals inside your washing machine.
+And if you use a tumble-drier, residues can gradually block up the pipes inside that too.
 Worst of all, this damage may not be covered by your insurance company, especially it if happens more than once.

 What can you do?